Why is this medication prescribed?

 Ruxolitinib comes as a tablet to take by mouth.
 It is usually taken with or without food two times a day.
 Take ruxolitinib at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ruxolitinib exactly as directed.
 Do not take more or less of it, or take it more often than prescribed by your doctor.

 If you are being treated for myelofibrosis or PV your doctor may start you on a low dose of ruxolitinib for the first four weeks of treatment, and gradually increase your dose after that time, not more than once every 2 weeks.
-If you are being treated for GVHD your doctor may start you on a low dose of ruxolitinib and may increase your dose after at least 3 days of therapy.
+If you are being treated for acute GVHD your doctor may start you on a low dose of ruxolitinib and may increase your dose after at least 3 days of therapy.
 If you are being treated for acute or chronic GVHD your doctor may gradually lower your dose of ruxolitinib after at least 6 months of therapy.

 If you can not have food by mouth and have a nasogastric (NG) tube, your doctor may tell you to take ruxolitinib through the nasogastric (NG) tube.
 Your doctor or pharmacist will explain how to prepare ruxolitinib to give through an NG tube.